Ghost in the machine: Indian motorcycles may self-start

 Documents posted by the National Highway Traffic Safety Administration say corrosion in the switch can cause an electrical short.
 That can start the engine if the key fob is nearby.
 The agency says if the engine starts unintentionally and the bike is in an enclosed space, people could be exposed to carbon monoxide.

-Documents show two reports of Indian motorcycles starting themselves, but no related injuries.
+Documents show two reports of Indian motorcycles starting themselves, one at a dealership and another in a development vehicle.
+Polaris Industries Inc., which owns Indian, says it has no reports of carbon monoxide exposure or injuries.

 Dealers will replace the switch at no cost to owners.